 (Produced by Bobby Humphrey & A. Svenson)

-One of several groups using the same name around the same time.
-This band from Rapid City, North Dakota was not related to the folks in Minnesota, or Wisconsin...
-This Whiskey River had their own radio show for a couple of years on station KIMM and play all cover tunes on this album, mostly pretty standard stuff, including two medleys of music by Merle Haggard and Don Williams.
-The album is actually two album-side length recordings without individual track grooves, probably taken from their on-air broadcasts, although the liner notes don't make that entirely clear.
-I think the first song, "Band's Gonna Do It Again" is a reworking of the Charlie Daniels hit...
-The band consisted of Mike Crawford, Bobby Humphrey, Don McLaughlin, Laurie Payseno and "Stringbean" Svenson.
+A rock-solid set by a honkytonk-&-western swing out of from Rapid City, North Dakota, which was not related to the Minnesota band above...
+This Whiskey River had their own radio show for a couple of years on station KIMM and play all cover tunes on this album, pretty standard stuff, but their delivery and attitude are surprisingly sharp.
+The album includes two medleys of music by Merle Haggard and Don Williams, both fine choices, and well performed The album is actually two album-side length recordings without individual track grooves, probably taken from their on-air broadcasts, although the liner notes don't make that entirely clear.
+The first track, "Band's Gonna Do It Again" is a curious reworking of the Charlie Daniels hit...
+I guess the band liked the original song, but not the neo-Confederate southern rock sentiment?
+Whiskey River (North Dakota) consisted of Mike Crawford, Bobby Humphrey, Don McLaughlin, Laurie Payseno and "Stringbean" Svenson.
 They may have had a couple of records before this, though if so, I haven't tracked them down yet.
+At any rate, this disc's a doozy.
+Definitely worth a spin.